Shame is part of the human condition but it is not widely understood

 Overt shame is easier to detect.
 Overt shame is a general sense, or a sense in certain situations of there is something wrong with me.
 A healthy example of this is when we hear people saying something like, Oh my God, shame when they act in a way that they don't feel is appropriate.
 But hopefully soon after this experience they will carry on with life as usual.
 But overt shame can also be an unhealthy sense of something being wrong with us.
 Covert shame is harder to detect and often results from developmental trauma.
 This form of shame is immensely painful and hides behind other emotions, and often anxiety, and depression.
 Covert shame can be omnipresent for some people.
 When babies, for whatever reason, are not attuned to well in infancy, they can internalise a fierce sense of shame.
 This is because babies rely on their caregivers to regulate their automated nervous system and if their primary caregiver or others are not regulated themselves or not sufficiently attuned to their baby, then that baby can internalise that sense of wrongness.
 What did I do wrong?
 What is wrong with me?
 Shame.

 Before I mention how we can respond to our shame and the shame of others in healthy, caring and healing ways I want to briefly explain what shame tends to do.
-When shame appears within us we tend to either deny it, by telling ourselves that it didn't happen or disassociating: becoming numb or reaching out to our addictions.
-Otherwise we cling on by keeping the connection with the other person or people no matter at what cost.
-We can attack ourselves by aiming for perfectionism or creating an inner critic that says "I deserved it."
-"They were right".
-"I'm bad."
+When shame appears within us we tend to either deny it or disassociate.
+It can manifest as shyness or social anxiety and it can lead us to our addictions.
+We can attack ourselves by aiming for perfectionism or creating an inner critic that says "I am unworthy" or "I'm bad."
 Or we can attack others through blame, contempt, rage or violence.
 Or we can withdraw, which involves pulling in to lick our wounds and possibly isolating, mistrusting and losing faith.

 But, there is another way.
 We can withdraw but rather than isolating and losing faith, we can offer ourselves comfort, and kindness and reassess the situation.
 Let's say you've had an argument with someone and they tell you that you are overreacting.
 And then on top of feeling all sorts of emotions including possibly shame, you feel shame for the fact you might be overreacting to the situation in front of you.
 And of course in this scenario you might also feel unseen by the other person.
 What are you going to do?
 Any of the above or something different?